-The College of Earth and Mineral Sciences alumni do great things.
+The College of Earth and Mineral Sciences alumni do great things and we like to share their stories.
 Below are the most current stories showcasing our alumni.
-Also, please read the announcements for current updates.

-Alton D. Romig Jr., executive officer of the National Academy of Engineering, will deliver the address for the College of Earth and Mineral Sciences (EMS) baccalaureate degree commencement ceremony, to be held at 8 p.m.
-May 5 in Pegula Ice Arena on Penn State's University Park campus.
+Eric J. Barron, president of Penn State, will deliver the commencement address for the College of Earth and Mineral Sciences' baccalaureate degree commencement ceremony, scheduled for 1 p.m. on Saturday, May 7, in the Pegula Ice Arena on Penn State's University Park campus.